Hello, my Freaky Darlings!

 “Marin Brown,” the Bailiff called.
 I heard my name through a wall of nervous fuzz in my ears.

 I walked down the stairs and stood in the wooden box, where the Bailiff told me to stand, my legs wobbling under me.
 I wasn’t sure how I’d manage to stand throughout the ordeal.
 Judge Farris sat on my right, looking down his nose at me.
 His white wig looked like it dated back to when the court had first been built; it probably itched like hell.
 His eyes were dark and cold.
 He probably only had another five years to go before he too was culled.
 The thought gave me some comfort, but not much.
-My bladder wanted to go, but I would have to hold it till the end, there would be no recess.
+My bladder wanted to go, but I would have to hold it until the end, there would be no recess.

 The Judge banged his gavel a few times, calling the court to order.
 The wood hitting wood reverberated through my brain and made the hair on my arms stand up.
 I spotted my brother and sister sitting in the front row.
 They would speak on my behalf during the proceedings.
 It was up to them and the few people who had read my work to convince the judge that my life should be spared.
 There would be no lawyer to defend me; the few left were too expensive for a poor writer.
 I would have to argue my own case, fight for my own survival.